 Given the increase of technology to achieve customer success at scale and the continued focus on achieving net negative churn, we’ve compiled this exhaustive customer success resources guide.
 Whether you call your team customer success, customer value, customer happiness, etc. this guide will provide you with all the information you ever wanted to know on building and running a

 Customer Success is when your customers achieve their Desired Outcome through their interactions with your company.

-, churn will not be an issue.
+If you focus on Customer Success, churn will not be an issue.
 At least in theory.

 To take that from a simple theory to your Operating Model, you need to put systems in place, be able to monitor their effectiveness, and routinely perform root cause analysis when things go wrong (and also when things go well so you can replicate, right?).

 So while our goal is to live in a world where churn doesn’t happen, while you have it, you really need to understand it so you can avoid it in the future.

 To that end, I put together this Churn Classification system (or matrix or quadrant or whatever) to help you do that.